prog4biol/pfb2019/README.md

 Something to think about.
-1) What would be a pattern to recogize an email address?
+1) What would be a pattern to recognize an email address?
-2) What would be a pattern to recogize the ID portion of a sequence record in a FASTA file?
+2) What would be a pattern to recognize the ID portion of a sequence record in a FASTA file?

 #### Variables and Patterns